2002 United States Senate elections: Colorado

-Incumbent Republican Wayne Allard won re-election to a second term.
+Incumbent Republican Wayne Allard won re-election to a second term over former U.S. Attorney Tom Strickland.

 Delaware

-Incumbent Democrat Joe Biden won re-election to a sixth term.
+Incumbent Democrat Joe Biden comfortably won re-election to a sixth term.

 Georgia

-Incumbent Democrat Max Cleland ran for re-election to a second term, but lost to Republican Saxby Chambliss.
+Incumbent Democrat Max Cleland ran for re-election to a second term, but lost to Republican U.S. Representative Saxby Chambliss.

 Chambliss's campaign used the refrain of national defense and security, but drew criticism for television ads that paired images of Cleland and Osama bin Laden and Saddam Hussein, and for questioning the commitment to homeland security of his opponent, a triple amputee and decorated Vietnam veteran.
 Republican Senator John McCain of Arizona said of one ad: "It's worse than disgraceful.
 It's reprehensible."
 McCain, along with Republican Senator Chuck Hagel of Nebraska, made significant complaints to the Republican National Committee until the ads were taken down.
 Nevertheless, Chambliss defeated Cleland by nearly seven percentage points.

 Idaho

-Incumbent Republican Larry Craig won re-election to a third term.
+Incumbent Republican Larry Craig easily won re-election to a third term over former U.S. Ambassador to Belgium Alan Blinken.

 Illinois

 Incumbent Democrat Dick Durbin won re-election to a second term.
-Durbin faced off against State Representative and future Illinois House minority leader Jim Durkin, whom he was able to beat, ensuring his return to the Senate.
+Durbin faced off against state Representative and future Illinois House minority leader Jim Durkin, whom he was able to beat, ensuring his return to the Senate.

 Durbin won re-election to a second term easily, carrying a majority of the states 102 counties.